tewald/rgbpi-addons/README.md

 ## Installation

 1. Download [Install RGBPi-Extra](https://github.com/sd2cv/rgbpi-addons/blob/master/Install%20RGBPi-Extra.sh)
-2. Place it in /roms/ports
+2. Place it in your /roms/ports folder
-3. Scan for games in the rgbpi ui
+3. Scan for new games in the rgbpi ui
-4. Go to ports in rgbpi ui and select Install RGBPi-Extra.
-The screen will turn blank while downloading
+4. Go to ports in rgbpi ui and run Install RGBPi-Extra
-5. The RGBPi-Extra UI will appear allowing you to apply the patch and restart
+5. The RGBPi-Extra UI will appear allowing you to apply the patch and restart.

 ## Usage